ktnrg45/vs-code-cython/README.md

 This extension provides syntax highlighting and a Static Syntax checker for the Cython language.
 Cython is a superset of Python with it's own C-styled syntax mixed with Python syntax.

-The static checker is based on Pyright.
+The static checker is based on [Pyright](https://github.com/microsoft/pyright). and will only support Cython/Python syntax version 3.0 and above.

-**Currently a proof of concept.
+**Currently in beta.
 Bugs or other issues will likely be present.**

+## Features to possibly add

+These features would be nice to have but are not implemented.

+- In-depth type analysis
+- C headers analysis
+- Cython C++ syntax parsing

+# FAQ

+- If no problems are reported will my code compile?

+  > No. There are no guarantees that code will be compiled correctly

+# Issues

+Please report any issues in this repo only.

 # Install from source